-As of the date of this Circular, there is one woman on the Board of Directors (representing 14%), and one Executive Officer is a woman (representing 11%).
+As of the date of this Circular, there are two women on the Board of Directors (representing 33%), and two Officers who are women (representing 17%).

 B. Disclosure relating to Diversity in accordance with the Canada Business Corporation Act

 Term Limits and other Mechanisms of Board Renewal